pidemo/the-politics-project-lms/README.md

 - Use `chart-show-legend` to control the display of the chart legend
 - Use `chart-unit` to append a custom unit to all displayed values
 - For grouped/multi-dataset charts, use `chart-data-labels` to set custom labels for each dataset
-- For pie charts, the legend is on the right; for all other chart types, the legend is at the bottom and left-aligned
+- For pie charts, the legend is on the right and vertically centered; for all other chart types, the legend is at the bottom and left-aligned
 - The chart title is not displayed on the chart itself by default (only in the legend and tooltips)
+- All charts use the OpenSans font globally, with a font size of 12px
+- Long axis labels are automatically wrapped to a new line if they exceed 14 characters (you can adjust this in the code by changing the `labelMaxLength` constant)